ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Requested in Overseerr

+!!! info ""
-> Indicates whether the media was requested in Overseerr.
+    Indicates whether the media was requested in Overseerr.

 - Key: Overseerr.isRequested
 - Availability: movies, shows, seasons, episodes